thanksmister/android-mqtt-alarm-panel/README.md

-*** 01/10/2021 Update ***

-The documentation has been updated for the new verson of the Alarm Panel currently in beta testing.
-You may side-load this application from the release section, it is labeled `pre-release`.

 # MQTT Alarm Panel for Home Automation Platforms

 This project is a MQTT Alarm Control Panel and has originally been created for use with [Home Assistant's Manual Alarm Control Panel] (https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 However, the Alarm Control Panel should work with any home automation platform that supports MQTT messaging such as OpenHab, Node-Red, and SmartThings.
-There is also a [Android Things and Raspbery Pi 3] (https://github.com/thanksmister/androidthings-mqtt-alarm-panel) version, if you want to use a Raspberry Pi wall mounted panel.
+Alarm Panel is designed specifically for Android Tablet devices, usually mounted inside your home or business.

 ## Support

 For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
 For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page, which already has a lot information from the community.
-You can also join the [ThanksMister Community](https://community.thanksmister.com/) or the [Discord](https://discord.com/invite/euh9J2d) channel to ask questions or get support.
+You can also join my [Discord](https://discord.com/invite/euh9J2d) channel to ask questions or get support.

-***MQTT Alarm Panel does not support less than Android 4.4***
+***MQTT Alarm Panel does not support Android versions piror to Android 4.4***

 - [Alarm Panel Video](https://youtu.be/xspCZoRIBNQ).
 - [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).